Chocolate Rice Krispie Easter Egg Nests that the whole family can enjoy. Lower in sugar but still delicious.

-The key to keeping these Chocolate Rice Krispie Easter Egg Nests low synned is the chocolate coating.
-I first tried these with melted chocolate, but you just are not going to get enough chocolate to coat them, while still keeping the syns low.
+The key to keeping these Chocolate Rice Krispie Easter Egg Nests low sugar is the chocolate coating.
+I first tried these with melted chocolate, but you just are not going to get enough chocolate to coat them, while still keeping the sugar low.
 So not being one to be defeated, I had another idea for creating the chocolate coating and oh my it totally worked.
 These are so chocolatey and delicious.

 When I put the plate in front of the family to try (they have to give their seal of approval for my recipes), they were demolished in seconds and I was requested to make a second batch.